ACCA-Imperial/SKPrime/README.md

 ### Citing the software ###

-When citing this software please mention this repository (current author is Everett Kropf), and the paper
+When citing this software please mention the URL of the master repository (https://github.com/ehkropf/SKPrime), and the paper

 > D.G.
 Crowdy, C.C.
 Green, E.H.
 Kropf, M.M.S.
 Nasser.
 "The Schottky-Klein prime function: a theoretical and computational tool for applications."
 IMA Journal of Applied Mathematics, in press, 2016.